 18. Be aware of halogens.
 Excess halogen exposure from chlorine, bromide and fluoride block iodine uptake and inhibit thyroid function.
 Chlorine and fluoride (water, hot tubs, swimming pools, toothpaste) and excess bromine/bromide (breads, Mountain Dew, processed and packaged foods, hot tubs, any products with flame retardants such as mattresses).

-19. Reduce exposure to metabolic toxins (insecticides, hair sprays, artificial fragrances and lotions, harsh chemical cleaners),
+19. Reduce exposure to metabolic, endocrine-disrupting toxins (insecticides, hair sprays, artificial fragrances and lotions, harsh chemical cleaners),

 22. Consider color therapy: wear orange tinted glasses for 30 minutes, then switch to blue tinted glasses for 5 minutes